tomerlir/beach-atlas-greece/src/lib/README.md

 # Analytics System

-This directory contains the **lean, high-value** analytics implementation for Beach Atlas Greece, built on top of Umami with privacy-first principles.
+This directory contains the **lean, high-value** analytics implementation for Beach Atlas Greece, built on top of Umami and consent-gated Google Analytics 4 with privacy-first principles.

 ## Files